ARM-software/cmsis-pack-eclipse/readme.md

 ### Install CMSIS packs

-Download and install packs from [Keil Pack page].
+Download and install packs from [CMSIS Pack Repository] by extracting each pack into an individual subfolder using any zip archive utility.
-Alternatively on Windows you can install [Keil-MDK-ARM Version 5] and run its PackInstaller to install required packs.
+Alternatively on Windows you can install [Keil-MDK-ARM Version 5] and run its PackInstaller to install a selection of packs.

-The packs can be installed using MDK-Lite license, included in Keil-MDK-ARM installation.

 ### Get plug-in sources
 Pull the ARM CMSIS-Pack for Eclipse source code from [GitHub].